Curry’s 42, Green’s triple-double lead Warriors past Thunder

 Golden State led 36-32 at the end of the first quarter before taking control.
 The Warriors led by as many as 27 in the second quarter and took a 75-54 advantage into the break.
 It was the most points the Warriors have scored in a half this season.
 Golden State made 13 of 25 3-pointers in the first half and shot 55% overall.

 Andrew Wiggins’ two-handed jam in traffic put the Warriors up 96-68 in the third and brought Golden State’s bench players out of their seats.

-Curry left the game for good with 32.5 seconds left in the third.
+Curry left for good with 32.5 seconds remaining in the third.
 The Warriors led 125-83 after three quarters.
 Their 50-point third quarter was the highest by any team in any quarter this season.

+“I felt like we played good defense for like a quarter and a half,” Thunder guard Svi Mykhailiuk said.
+“And then after that, I felt we became real lazy and stopped really communicating.
+We just started getting lost a little bit, and that was it.”

 TIP-INS